dimanikulin/dimanikulin/PublishWhat2.md

 # Citations
 There is a recommendation for **citations** to be formatted as in-line links, with any recommended reading listed separately.

 # Pictures
+Please notice a really important point: fewer pictures mean fewer views.
-No pictures - less views. pictires shall be related to content
+Certainly, all pictures should be related to the text content and enhance its meaning.

-picture orientation suggested to be album and not a book orienttaopn

-you would have at least featured image as a title image. it shhould be active like a gif
+I suggest having a featured image as a title image.
+It might be interactive, like a gif.

+I would prefer picture orientation to be album rather than book orientation.
+It will use the user's screen more efficiently.

 # Tables
 if you provide tables please make sure that less filled columns are the end of table and wiseversa